RRZE-HPC/kerncraft/README.rst

 Loop Kernel Analysis and Performance Modeling Toolkit

-This tool allows automatic analysis of loop kernels using the Execution Cache Memory (ECM) model, the Roofline model and actual benchmarks. kerncraft provides a framework to investigate the data reuse and cache requirements by static code analysis.
+This tool allows automatic analysis of loop kernels using the `Execution Cache Memory (ECM) model <https://hpc.fau.de/research/ecm/>`_, the Roofline model and actual benchmarks. kerncraft provides a framework to investigate the data reuse and cache requirements by static code analysis.
 In combination with the Intel IACA tool kerncraft can give a good overview of both in-core and memory bottlenecks and use that data to